sookiemonster/OrderedArrayList/README.md

 # OrderedArrayList
 ## Discussion
 First, we have to make the NoNullArrayList, it's going to extend ArrayList.
 A problem we encountered was how to make the constructor for NoNullArrayList.
+Initially, when we first started we got confused on whether the null values used as placeholders in the ArrayList were included in the no null values.
+We thought that we should initiatlize the arraylist with 0 elements that way there wouldn't be any extra nulls.
+However, we realized that the null placeholders didn't really matter because whenever the arraylist resized itself, there'd be way too many null placeholders.
+Aftwerwards, we got stuck on whether we used super<T>() or super(), in which we found the latter worked, through trial and error.